 So, you’re in trouble with the law.
 Whether you are facing jail time, losing your children, or simple fines, you need a lawyer.
 But lawyers are expensive, and you can’t afford one.
 You need to know how to pay for a lawyer with no money: find a lawyer with a payment plan.
+A lot of top criminal defense lawyers with payment plans are out there!
+I’m one of them!

 Fortunately, there are many courses of action.
 In this post, attorney Belen Olmedo Guerra lists the possible recourse for anyone strapped for cash who needs a lawyer.